simplestaking/tezos-wallet/docs/README.md

 Import the libary methods as `import { initializeWallet, getWallet } from 'tezos-wallet';`

-Library is tested with Typescript versions 2.9.2 and latest 3.2.2.
+Library is tested with Typescript versions 3.2.2.

 Code
 ----